Battle of the Scheldt: Controversy

 The Battle of the Scheldt has been described by historians as unnecessarily difficult, as it could have been cleared earlier and more easily had the Allies given it a higher priority than Operation Market Garden.
-American historian Charles B. MacDonald called the failure to immediately take the Scheldt "[o]ne of the greatest tactical mistakes of the war."
+US historian Charles B. MacDonald called the failure to immediately take the Scheldt "[o]ne of the greatest tactical mistakes of the war."
 Because of the flawed strategic choices made by the Allies in early September 1944, the battle became one of the longest and bloodiest that the Canadian army faced over the course of the Second World War.

 The French Channel ports were "resolutely defended" like "fortresses" and Antwerp was the only viable alternative.
 However, Montgomery ignored Admiral Cunningham, who said that Antwerp would be "as much use as Timbuctoo" unless the approaches were cleared, and Ramsay, who warned SHAEF and Montgomery that the Germans could block the Scheldt Estuary with ease.

 The Antwerp city and port fell in early September and were secured by XXX Corps under the command of Lieutenant General Brian Horrocks.
 Montgomery halted XXX Corps for resupply short of the wide Albert Canal to the north of the city, which consequently remained in enemy hands.
 Horrocks regretted this after the war, believing that his corps might have advanced another 100 mi with the fuel available.
 Unknown to the Allies, at that time XXX Corps was opposed by only a single German division.

 The pause allowed the Germans to regroup around the Scheldt River, and by the time the Allies resumed their advance, General Kurt Student's First Parachute Army had arrived and set up strong defensive positions along the opposite side of the Albert Canal and Scheldt river.
 The task of breaking the strengthened German line, which stretched from Antwerp to the North Sea along the Scheldt River, would fall to the First Canadian Army in the month-long, costly Battle of the Scheldt.
 The Allies "sustained 12,873 casualties in an operation which could have been achieved at little cost if tackled immediately after the capture of Antwerp. ....
 This delay was a grave blow to the Allied build-up before winter approached."